superchris/stirtrek-2024/index.md

 ---

-# Why is this approach better?
+# Why is this pattern better?
 - State lives in a single place: the server
   - Not shared
   - Immutable